 To grow childcare services that best support children and their families and to include local residents in the design of these

-Using this growth we will support the provision of additional childcare places in Glasgow East for children aged 0-12
+To support the provision of additional childcare places in Glasgow East for children aged 0-12

 To create a model that can be used for other areas to learn from